rdf-connect/Tutorial-ISWC2025/content/description.md

 for language translation, a Java-based RML engine and SHACL validator, and a triple store (SPARQL) update processor.

-The expected outcome will be a functional pipeline created by the participants that integrates both existing and custom components within the RDF-Connect framework.
+The expected outcome will be a functional pipeline created by the participants that integrates both existing and custom components within the RDF-C framework.
 The pipeline will continuously extract and transform weather forecast data from the Japan Meteorological Agency’s API to RDF.
 It will then validate the data against a predefined schema using a SHACL validator.
-Finally, the custom processor, implemented by the participant, will perform language-aware transformations based on a machine learning model.
+Then, the custom processor implemented by the participant, will perform language-aware transformations based on a machine learning model.
 This processor will translate literal objects tagged as Japanese ( `@ja`) into English, generating new triples tagged as English (`@en`).
 The resulting RDF data will be written into a triple store using a SPARQL-based processor.